 See the calendar for walk dates.

-(a) admission to Bodiam Castle
+(a) the guided walk to Bodiam Castle

-(b) your choice of a picnic or pub lunch, and
+(c) a traditional pub lunch, and

-(c) return/roundtrip rail fare from London
+(d) return/roundtrip rail fare from London

 For reservations and information call 07932 953 174 or email firstname.lastname@example.org